 Anxiety Disorders and Temporary Symptoms of Anxiety

-What are possible food and drug interactions associated with Xanax?If Xanax is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Xanax with the following: alcohol, amiodarone, anticonvulsants, antihistamines, carbamazepine, cyclosporine, desipramine, diltiazem, ergotamine, fluoxetine, grapefruit juice, imipramine, isoniazid, itraconazole, ketoconazole, macrolide antibiotics such as erythromycin and clarithromycin, nicardipine, nifedipine, birth control pills, and propoxyphene.
+What are the possible food and drug interactions associated with this medication?If Xanax is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your healthcare provider before combining Xanax with the following: alcohol, amiodarone, antihistamines (such as cetirizine or loratadine), birth control pills, carbamazepine, certain antibiotics (such as clarithromycin or erythromycin), cimetidine, cyclosporine, desipramine, diltiazem, ergotamine, fluoxetine, fluvoxamine, grapefruit juice, imipramine, isoniazid, itraconazole, ketoconazole, nefazodone, nicardipine, nifedipine, paroxetine, propoxyphene, seizure medicines, or sertraline.

-What should I do if I miss a dose of Xanax?If you miss a dose of Xanax, take the missed dose as soon as you remember it.
+What should I do if I miss a dose of this medication?If you miss a dose of Xanax, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.

-How should I store Xanax?Store at room temperature.
+How should I store this medication?Store at room temperature.

 - Common Side Effects of AntidepressantsFind out about common and not-so-common side effects of antidepressants and how to manage them.